 If you would like to help with any of the above please contact the OPC of the parish you can help with or if the parish is vacant, contact our Administrator.
 Please note that you will need to register and sign in to contact OPC's/Administrator (via the Contact Us tab at the top of this page)

-During March 2018 OPC's and transcribers uploaded 255 items to parish pages (including updated documents).
-New and updated documents added as we go through April 2018 will be published here.
+During June 2018 OPC's and transcribers uploaded 269 items to parish pages (including updated documents).
+New and updated documents added as we go through July 2018 will be published here.
 New images are added to our galleries on a regular basis.
 Some of the latest galleries to be created or added to include, Bradford on Avon Municipal Cemetery and Tollard Royal Church and Interior Galleries.
-We are always working on new items and information to add to the site and and currently hold a large of amount of items to be loaded (however much more information is available elsewhere to be gathered in and processed).
-We are currently working on a census trancribing programme as a priority, this is coming along pretty well considering we have a small team working on this.
+We are always working on new items and information to add to the site and currently hold a large of amount of items to be loaded (however much more information is available elsewhere to be gathered in and processed).
+We are currently working on a census transcribing programme as a priority, this is coming along pretty well considering we have a small team working on this.